rspec/rspec-rails/README.md

 simulated browser.

 Feature specs default to residing in the `spec/features` folder.
-Tagging any context with the metadata `:type => :feature` treats it's examples as feature specs.
+Tagging any context with the metadata `:type => :feature` treats its examples as feature specs.

 Feature specs mix in functionality from the capybara gem, thus they require